usdot-jpo-ode/jpo-cvdp/README.md

 ```

 - Download and install the Kafka **binary** for the particular version of scala you are using.
-    -  The Kafka binary provides a producer and consumer tool that can act as surrogates for the ODE (amoung other items).
+    -  The Kafka binary provides a producer and consumer tool that can act as surrogates for the ODE (among other items).
     -  [Kafka Binary](https://kafka.apache.org/downloads)
     -  [Kafka Quickstart](https://kafka.apache.org/quickstart) is a very useful reference.
     -  Move and unpack the Kafka code as follows: